-The State of Connecticut maternity leave laws fall into two categories: two stated based laws, and federal rules which apply across the country to eligible employees.
+Connecticut maternity leave laws fall into two categories: two stated based statutes, and federal regulations, which apply across the country to eligible employees.

-These laws apply to employees who work for covered employers in Connecticut.
-When examined more closely, this seemingly simple statement reveals many holes.
+These laws apply to employees who work for covered employers inside state borders.
+When examined more closely, this simple declaration reveals many holes.

-Many residents commute out-of-state.
-Once the state line is crossed a new set of rules apply.
-Pay careful attention to the rules where you work, not where you reside.
+Many residents commute across borders to work.
+Once the border is crossed, new rules apply.
+Pay attention to the rules where you work, not where you reside.

 - Paid leave options

-- Other state laws and out of state commuters
+- Other labor laws and border crossing commuters

-The State of Connecticut enacted a new maternity leave law in January 2012, mandating that employers provide service workers with paid sick leave.
-Up to 2 weeks of accumulated sick leave hours can be used for an employee’s own illness, or to care for a serious health condition of a family member.
+Connecticut enacted a new maternity leave law in January 2012, mandating that employers provide service workers with paid sick leave.
+Up to 2 weeks of accumulated hours can be used for an employee’s own illness, or to care for a serious health condition of a family member.

-Unemployment compensation may be used under limited circumstances.
-Once mom has recovered from childbirth, she may be eligible for compensation if she lost her job during the interim.
-Not every worker enjoys job protection benefits during leave.
-Any worker unemployed for “good cause” may be eligible for benefits.
-CT unemployment law in part defines good cause as: “to care for the individual’s spouse, child, or parent with an illness or disability”.
+Connecticut unemployment for maternity leave applies under limited circumstances.
+Any worker unemployed for “good cause” may be eligible to collect compensation.
+The unemployment law in part defines good cause as “to care for the individual’s spouse, child, or parent with an illness or disability.”

-The first State of Connecticut maternity leave law to explore is the CT Family Medical Leave Act.
-This state-based maternity leave law provides up to 16 weeks of job protected leave during any 24 month period.
+The Connecticut Family Leave Act is the primary state-based maternity leave law.
+It provides up to 16 weeks of job protection during any 24-month period.
 The regulation applies to certain categories of workers based upon hours worked, size of the employer, and employer classifications.

 Qualifying Medical Conditions

-You may request this leave for a variety of reasons including:
+You may qualify based for job-protected rights based upon for a variety of reasons including:

 - Birth of son or daughter